 Simply put, spending more time in the sun can affect your immune system and potentially trigger oral herpes outbreaks.

 The idea that sunlight can trigger oral herpes is backed up by several studies.
-One study carried out by researchers at Kobe University Graduate School of Medicine found that 10.4% of people with HSV-1 claimed that their outbreaks occurred after exposure to the sun.
+One study carried out by researchers at Kobe University Graduate School of Medicine found that 10.4 percent of people with HSV-1 claimed that their outbreaks occurred after exposure to the sun.

 Interestingly, the number of people who reported outbreaks almost doubled during the summer months, during which the weather was warmer and sunnier.
-Compared to the normal 10.4% of participants, 19.7% reported oral herpes outbreaks during the summer period.
+Compared to the normal 10.4 percent of participants, 19.7 percent reported oral herpes outbreaks during the summer period.

-Younger participants were even more likely to experience oral herpes outbreaks during summer, with 28% of people aged under 30 reporting outbreaks during the warm, sunny weather of July to August.
+Younger participants were even more likely to experience oral herpes outbreaks during summer, with 28 percent of people aged under 30 reporting outbreaks during the warm, sunny weather of July to August.

 Although this study didn’t analyze genital herpes, data from other studies shows that outbreaks of genital herpes are also more likely to occur after exposure to UV light.

-For example, a Journal of the American Academy of Dermatology study noted that patients with genital herpes -- in this case, on the buttocks -- were likely to experience outbreaks shortly after being exposed to artificial UV light.
+For example, a one study noted that patients with genital herpes — in this case, on the buttocks — were likely to experience outbreaks shortly after being exposed to artificial UV light.

 In short, exposure to UV rays, of which sunlight is the main source, could increase your risk of experiencing an outbreak if you’ve got HSV-1 or HSV-2.